deepanshs/mrsimulator/docs/user_guide/method/method.rst

     MixingEvent(query="NoMixing"),

-Let's examine two examples in deuterium spin system where **RotationQuery** objects are used to select the desired transition pathways.
+Let's examine two examples in deuterium spin system where **RotationQuery** objects are used to select the desired transition pathways, and also illustrate the importance of echo classification in understanding how transition frequency contributions can be eliminated or separated based on their dependence on different transition symmetry functions.

 .. note::